MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 	npm install mobile-center-analytics --save
 	```

-2. Link the plugin to the React Native app using the react-native link command.
+2. Link the plugin to the React Native app by using the react-native link command.

 	```
 	react-native link mobile-center-analytics